Rulers

 8

-Congo (Kinshasa): Parliament approves an 82nd extension of the state of siege in Ituri and Nord-Kivu.
+Congo (Kinshasa): Parliament approves an 82nd extension of the state of siege in Ituri and Nord-Kivu, followed by an 83rd on October 23.

 France: The government of Prime Minister Michel Barnier survives a no-confidence motion, which receives 197 votes (289 needed).